mfebrizio/fr-toolbelt/README.md

 - `api_requests` for requesting documents from the Federal Register API.
 - `preprocessing` for processing Federal Register documents to further analyze.
+- `utils` for providing utility classes and functions to the other modules

 ### API requests module